oracle/dino-date/INSTALL.md

   * os

 ### Installation
-Open a propmt in the dino-date/python directory
+Open a prompt in the dino-date/python directory

 ```
 pip install cx_Oracle